-- securing a favorable settlement and dismissal on behalf of a major telecommunications service provider in patent litigation related to 4G and 3G network interoperability (N.D.
+- securing a favorable settlement and dismissal after Markman hearing on behalf of a major telecommunications service provider in patent litigation related to 4G and 3G network interoperability (N.D.
 Tex.)

-- defending a major IPTV service provider in a patent litigation related to DVR technology custom media (D. Del.)
+- defending a major IPTV service provider in a patent litigation related to DVR technology (D. Del.)

 - successfully assisting an Eritrean client in obtaining asylum in U.S. immigration court based on human-rights violations